-This opens a dialogue allowing you to specify the ARGUS position angle, in degrees, and to choose between the two different ARGUS scale factors (1:1 or 1:1.67).
+This opens a dialogue allowing you to specify the Show Argus settings

+ARGUS position angle, in degrees, and to choose between the two different ARGUS scale factors (1:1 or 1:1.67).
 If you change the position angle, this will invalidate any current allocations and will cause recalculation of all the target positions.